 Feeding your body certain foods may help keep your immune system strong.
 If you're looking for ways to prevent winter colds and the flu, your first step should be a visit to your local grocery store.
 Plan your meals to include these 15 powerful immune system boosters.

 Popular citrus fruits include:

-Yogurt can also be a great source of vitamin D, so try to select brands fortified with vitamin D. Vitamin D helps to regulate the immune system and is thought to potentially boost our body’s natural defenses against diseases.
+Yogurt can also be a great source of vitamin D, so try to select brands fortified with vitamin D. Vitamin D helps regulate the immune system and is thought to boost our body’s natural defenses against diseases.

 Both green and black teas are packed with flavonoids, a type of antioxidant.
 Where green tea really excels is in its levels of epigallocatechin gallate, or EGCG, another powerful antioxidant.
 EGCG has been shown to enhance immune function.
 The fermentation process black tea goes through destroys a lot of the EGCG.
 Green tea, on the other hand, is steamed and not fermented, so the EGCG is preserved.

 Papayas have decent amounts of potassium, B vitamins, and folate, all of which are beneficial to your overall health.